-The SPA-841 is a SIP based, IP telephone offered by Sipura.
-The SPA-841 supports up to 4 lines of operation and a pixel-based display.
+The SPA941 is a SIP based IP telephone offered by Linksys, a division of Cisco Systems.
+The SPA941 supports up to four phones lines of operation.
+It has a pixel-based display and a graphical user interface that provides access to the phone's functions and features.
 Figure 1.1 shows an illustration of the phone.

-Figure 1.1: SPA-841: Sipura IP Phone
+Figure 1.1: SPA941: Linksys IP Phone

-SPA-841 Hardware Features:
+SPA941 Hardware Features: